Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Conclusion

 \section{Conclusion}

 In this work, we build a dynamic multi-region model of climate and the economy with a global emission cap-and-trade system.
-In our integrated assessment framework, 12 aggregated regions are allocated emission caps in line with the emission targets of the NDCs and net zero commitments, as established under the Paris Agreement and the Glasgow Pact.
-We solve for the market prices of emission permits under the dynamic Nash equilibrium in a noncooperative setting.
-The permit prices are endogenously determined by demand and supply of emission permits in the global permits market, reflecting regional heterogeneity in future productivity growth, abatement technologies, climate damage, and population growth.
-We further show that carbon taxation needs to be introduced under the global ETS as a complementary policy to help the social planner of each region achieve their optimal emissions.
-For strictly positive emissions, we show both theoretically and numerically that the optimal carbon tax is equal to the difference between the regional MAC and the market price of permits.
+In our integrated assessment framework, regions participating in a global or partial ETS are allocated emission caps in line with the emission targets of the NDCs and net zero commitments, as established under the Paris Agreement and the Glasgow Pact.
+We solve for the market prices of emission permits under the dynamic Nash equilibrium in a noncooperative setting among the participating regions.
+The permit prices are endogenously determined by demand and supply of emission permits in the permits market, reflecting regional heterogeneity in future productivity growth, abatement technologies, climate damage, and population growth.
+For strictly positive emissions, we show both theoretically and numerically that the regional SCC is equal to the difference between the regional MAC and the market price of permits for regions participating in the ETS.

 This work has several policy implications.
-First, our results indicate that the current global target of restricting the global temperature rise to 1.5°C above pre-industrial level by 2100 is unattainable under noncooperation, with the current emission commitments outlined in the Paris Agreement and the Glasgow Pact.
+First, our results indicate that the current global target of restricting the global temperature rise to 1.5 degrees Celsius above pre-industrial level by 2100 is unattainable under noncooperation, with the current emission commitments outlined in the Paris Agreement and the Glasgow Pact.
 Our findings suggest that more stringent emission reduction targets and global cooperation are needed to curb the trend of rising global temperature.
 Second, our baseline simulation shows that the current emission commitments lead to excess emission permit supply in the initial years, resulting in permit prices of zero.
 This finding suggests that effective implementation of the global ETS requires stricter emission caps so that the global supply of permits does not exceed the global demand of permits.
-Third, we demonstrate that the global ETS is not a pure substitute for the carbon tax, but instead that both can be implemented together to improve the efficiency of global climate policies.
+Third, we demonstrate that an ETS is not a perfect substitute for a carbon tax; rather, the two instruments are complementary and can be jointly employed to enhance policy efficiency.
+Finally, our numerical analysis highlights the strong free-rider incentives in a partial ETS, illustrating why achieving sustained global cooperation in carbon mitigation remains a major challenge.